 separate your knees as wide as comfortable, big toes touching, and allow your belly and chest to lower towards your mat, sitting back on the heels and reaching fingers long towards the front of the mat.
 Breathe and come back to Tabletop.
 Repeat these movements 8-10 breaths.

 Modified side plank

-This pose provided me with strength and empowerment during my pregnancy.
+This prenatal yoga pose provided me with strength and empowerment during my pregnancy.
 I would recommend placing your back against the wall to start if you are still adjusting your balance in your changing body, your center of gravity is constantly shifting during pregnancy!

 Drop your right knee and palm to the floor and extend your left leg long down your mat.
 Lift your left arm straight up to the ceiling, gaze can be at the ceiling or your mat, whichever is most comfortable for you!
 Kickstand the right shin out to provide a solid base.
 Hold for 5-8 breaths, then come back to center and switch to the opposite side.

 This pose was a fabulous support for my hips.
 It is also excellent for relieving lower back pressure and pain during pregnancy.
 At times, I would do this with the support of yoga blocks and a bolster in a reclined position (Supta Baddha Konasana) to help me relax.

 Sit up tall on your mat with your knees bent and soles of the feet together.
 With a straight back inhale lengthening the spine and on your exhale gently lean forward until you feel a mild stretch.